Skip to content

 Handoffs Between people, systems, departments

-Pain Points Bottlenecks, delays, rework, rejections
+Pain Points Bottlenecks, delays, queues, rework, rejections

-Workshop Tips
+Workshop tips

 💡 Ensure the right participants are invited to VSM workshops.
 Inviting the following personas will lead to better success: